Better way to code with AI

-Specifications Are Coming
+Read more ⟶Specifications Are Coming

 Specifications are documents that describe how software should behave and what functions it must perform.
-In other words, they are another implementation that exists independently of the actual program.
+In other words, they are a separate form of implementation that exists independently of the actual program.
 By leveraging specifications, we can verify that our software is constructed correctly, which improves its safety and reliability.
-Yet maintaining specifications is hard and boring.
-Because specifications do not directly improve performance or features, most companies neglect them.
-Once a specification falls behind, it quickly degrades into legacy that nobody reads or maintains.…

 Read more ⟶